scality/metalk8s/docs/operation/volume_management/volume_creation_deletion_gui.rst

 Volume Management Using the UI
 ==============================

-This topic describes how to create and delete a MetalK8s volume using the MetalK8s UI.
+This topic describes how to create and delete a MetalK8s Volume using the MetalK8s UI.

 Requirements
 ------------

-- StorageClass objects must be registered in your cluster to create volumes.
+- StorageClass objects must be registered in your cluster to create Volumes.
 For more information refer to :doc:`/operation/volume_management/storageclass_creation`.

 - Access the MetalK8s UI.
 Refer to